primeau/Larn/README.md

 Other editions of Larn have been distributed by others, namely LARN13, dLarn, NLarn, ReLarn, and XLarn.

-JSLarn 12.5.1 is a JavaScript port of Larn and Ularn, by Jason Primeau.
+JSLarn 12.5.2 is a JavaScript port of Larn and Ularn, by Jason Primeau.
 It primarily references the Larn 12.4.4 and Ularn 1.5.4 codebases but takes inspiration from other versions as well.
-It includes bug fixes, a global scoreboard, mobile support and updates to balance the game at higher difficulties.
+It includes bug fixes, a global scoreboard, watching live replays, mobile support and updates to balance the game at higher difficulties.

 I hope you enjoy this version of LARN.